 Before taps and lights out at around 2100 on that day, we were assigned to a watch schedule to guard the aft and front ladders of the deck (floor.)

 After reveille at around 0430, we marched to the galley for breakfast after shaving and getting dressed.
 Our uniform for that day was a pair of dungarees, a blue work shirt, leggings, and work boots.

-For one half hour following lunch, we all reported to the Natatorium for our first swimming test.
-Since I disliked the water and couldn't swim, the swimming test was absolutely terrifying.
-I had to go up into a tower and onto a diving board ten feet above water that was ten feet deep.
+For one-half hour following lunch, we all reported to the Natatorium for our first swimming test.
+Since I disliked the water and couldn't swim, the swimming test was terrifying.
+I had to go up into a tower and onto a diving board ten feet above the water that was ten feet deep.
 In response to a command, I then had to jump feet first with my arms crossed over my chest into the water.
 After surfacing, I started thrashing in the water.
 Before my head went under the water, a long pole was extended for me to grab so I could be fished out of the water.
 Having been identified as a non-swimmer, I had to report later for swimming instructions.

 Next, we were issued M1 rifles to be used for marching and doing exercises in the form of a 96 count manual of arms.
 The 96 count manual consisted of doing exercises together in precision with the M1.
 Besides using the rifle for present arms, right and left shoulder arms, and parade rest, we exercised by putting the rifle over our heads and to both sides of our bodies.

 After the first 96 count manual practice and dinner, we returned to the barracks to set up our daily living routine.
 We were assigned to different platoons and given various duties in the barracks.
 While other platoons were responsible for cleaning the head (lavatory), windows, and company commander's office, our platoon had to sweep and mop the deck and all ladders (stairs.)